We’ve all seen these sorts of posts on Facebook before.

 These cons will typically require users perform certain steps in order to “win” (or become eligible to win.)
-These steps will often include some of the below…
+These steps will often include all or some of the below actions…

 – sharing/commenting/liking a post

-– visiting a webpage and sharing it on your Facebook wall
+– visiting a webpage and sharing it on your Facebook timeline

 – joining a Facebook group, Page or event